SimeoW/aes/README.md

 ![](/diagram.png)

 ## Usage
-Given a plaintext and a key, this application will compute the DES ciphertext, and log every step in the process.
+Given a plaintext and a key, this application will compute the AES ciphertext, and log every step in the process.
 Simply type a hexadecimal value into one of the input boxes, and the output will update automatically.

 ![](/screenshot.png)